 Daughter Jessie Rankin ( ? - ? ) married (?)
 Dice.
 She lived in Haydentown in 2017.

 Son George A. "Buck" Rankin (1941-2017) was born on July 19, 2017 in Haydentown, near Smithfield.
 At the age of 25, in 1966, he was joined in marriage with Judy Barber ( ? - ? ), and remained together for 51 years until the separation of death.
 They initially dwelled in New Geneva, Fayette County.
 They produced five offspring -- Deborah Matthews, Charlene King Riggin, Janice Bittinger, George A. Rankin Jr. and Gerald "Gerry" Rankin.
 George earned a living with employment at Frey Lumber Company.
 Circa 2017, their home was in Oliphant Furnace, Fayette County.
 George died at the age of 76 on July 19, 2017.
 Burial was in Mountain View Memorial Park, with Rev. David Watson leading the funeral service.
 An obituary was printed in the Uniontown Herald-Standard.

-Son Kenneth Rankin (1944-1985) resided at High Point.
+Son Kenneth Rankin (1944-1985) was born in 1944.
+He resided at High Point.
 He was married and had children.
 He died in 1985, at the age of 41, with burial in Brown Cemetery.
 His grave is marked with a small metal plaque, and in 1995 was decorated with a pink floral bouquet spelling out the word "DAD."

 Son Mark Rankin ( ? - ? ) was born in (?).
 He wedded Cindy ( ? - ? ).
 Circa 2017, the Rankins live in Haydentown, Fayette County.

 Son Robert Hamilton "Poke" Rankin (1916- ? ) was born in about 1916.